Schapagain/react-template-backend/readme.md

 2. Get all distributors

     1. App routes to routes/api/distributors
-    2. auth checks for validity of jwt in req.headers.authorization
+    2. auth middleware checks for validity of jwt in req.headers.authorization
-    3. auth verifies that the token belongs to an admin
+    3. auth middleware verifies that the token belongs to an admin
     3. getDistributors service returns all registered distributors with their ```id```, ```email``` and ```name```

     > Note: To access all fields and files we'll later implement api/distributors/:id/:documentName route